 Fail2Ban is completely free and works with most of the most popular software package managers.

-After the installation is complete, you will be able to start setting up Fail2Ban to create a jail for your SSH server.
+3. After you have installed Fail2Ban, you can start setting up Fail2Ban to create a jail for your SSH server.
 The configuration files for Fail2Ban are in the directory /etc/fail2ban.

 Creating SSH Jails With Fail2Ban

-1. Begin by creating a new file within the same directory called jail.local.
-You can then add the necessary security configurations for the sshd jail.sudo nano /etc/fail2ban/jail.local
+- Begin by creating a new file within the same directory called

 2. You can explore the options that Fail2Ban provides to customize the security and blocking of the SSH service.
 Fail2Ban Configuration Options: